 Hire a Qualified Radon Tester

 It is important to get an accurate test.
 The best way to assure this is to hire a qualified professional to conduct the radon testing.
-As an NRPP-certified testing company, NPI knows the proper conditions, test devices and guidelines for obtaining reliable radon test results.
-We use the Radalink™ Radon Monitor, the industry’s most advanced radon monitoring instruments.
+As qualified testing company, NPI knows the proper conditions, test devices and guidelines for obtaining reliable radon test results.